-Hideaway, a new bar and restaurant from Jay Davis of the wildly popular Lulu’s Maryland Style Chicken and Seafood, is opening this spring in west Charlotte.
+Hideaway, a new bar and restaurant from Jay Davis of the wildly popular Lulu’s Maryland Style Chicken and Seafood, is now open in west Charlotte.

-Why it matters: Located at 2710 Tuckaseegee Road in a historically Black neighborhood, Hideaway will open in an area facing significant gentrification.
+Why it matters: Located at 2710 Tuckaseegee Road in a historically Black neighborhood, Hideaway is in an area facing significant gentrification.
 Owner Jay Davis tells me he hopes Hideaway will help maintain a legacy of Black-owned business on the west side.

 - “I want to make an impression, even after I’m gone these things will still exist,” Davis tells me.